Wacom-Developer/personal-knowledge-library/docs/knowledge/nel/engine.md

             Text where the entities shall be tagged in.
         locale: LanguageCode
             ISO-3166 Country Codes and ISO-639 Language Codes in the format '<language_code>_<country>', e.g., en_US.
+        max_retries: int
+            Maximum number of retries, if the service is not available.

         Returns
         -------